theadhithyankr/Smart-Timetable-Reminder/README.md

 **Can I make it sync across devices?** Not yet — intentional for simplicity.

 ## 🧾 License
 MIT — do what you like.
-Attribution appreciated but not required.
+Attribution appreciated but not required :).

 ## A Personal Note
 If this made your routine smoother or saved you from walking into the wrong class — mission accomplished.
 Drop a star ⭐ if it helped.